frideosapps/frideos_kvprx/README.md

 - **PersistentValue and derived classes** : classes derived from the `StreamedValue` class of the [frideos_core](https://pub.dartlang.org/packages/frideos_core) package to make a key/value pair persistent and reactive using streams.
 Used along with the `StreamBuilder` or the  `ValueBuilder` widget of the [frideos](https://pub.dartlang.org/packages/frideos) package, make it possible to update the UI with the last value on the stream and save the value to the database every time a new value is set.
 - **KeyValue** : class to handle a key/value pair.
 - **KeyValueProvider** : class with methods to get, insert, update, delete the key/value pairs stored in the db.
+- **KeyValueMetaProvider** : similar to the `KeyValueProvider`, but it is possible add a tag to every key/value pair.

 ## DbProvider